Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Experiments

-We ablate the crucial components and design decisions in SAVO: \begin{itemize}[itemsep=0pt, topsep=0pt, partopsep=0pt, left=0pt] \item \textbf{SAVO - Approximation}: removes the approximate surrogates (\mysecref{sec:approximation}), using $\Psi_i$ instead of $\hat{\Psi}_i$. \item \textbf{SAVO - Previous Actions}: removes conditioning on $a_{<i}$ in SAVO's actors and surrogates. \item \textbf{SAVO + Action Smoothing}: TD3's policy smoothing~\citep{fujimoto2018addressing} compute Q-targets. \item \textbf{SAVO + Joint Action}: trains an actor with a joint action space of $3 \times D$.
+We ablate the crucial components and design decisions in SAVO: \begin{itemize}[itemsep=0pt, topsep=0pt, partopsep=0pt, left=0pt] \item \textbf{SAVO - Approximation}: removes the approximate surrogates (Sec.~\ref{sec:approximation}), using $\Psi_i$ instead of $\hat{\Psi}_i$. \item \textbf{SAVO - Previous Actions}: removes conditioning on $a_{<i}$ in SAVO's actors and surrogates. \item \textbf{SAVO + Action Smoothing}: TD3's policy smoothing~\citep{fujimoto2018addressing} adds action noise to compute Q-targets. \item \textbf{SAVO + Joint Action}: trains an actor with a joint action space of $3 \times D$.
 The $k$ action samples are obtained by splitting the joint action into $D$ dimensions.
 Validates successive nature of SAVO. \end{itemize}